UCdasec/FaultHunter23/README.md

 1. Open the FaultHunter application.
 2. Press the "Load C File" button.
 3. Choose the C file you wish to test using the new file picker window.
 Then, press "Open".
+4. Select all the fault patterns you would like to check for by ticking them.
+By default, all of them will be ticked.
-4. Press the "Run" button to run the tool.
+5. Press the "Run" button to run the tool.
 Check the "Show Tree" box if you also wish to see the resultant parse tree (may take over ten seconds if checked).

 The "Comments:" box is now populated with suggestions to reduce fault injection vulnerabilities.
 Certain patterns also provide additions/modifications to the code that remediate vulnerabilities.
 You can view these by clicking the "Show Replacements" radio button. ***Disclaimer***: This tool is designed to assist with vulnerability remediation efforts and not completely replace human judgement: false positives and false negatives may exist.